Build a Cross-Platform SwiftUI Document Scanner for macOS and iOS

 3. Replace the string with the configuration from the DDN-PresetTemplates.json file.
 The JSON file is extracted from the Dynamsoft Capture Vision bundle for Python.

-macOS: Obtaining the Document Edges and Normalized Image in Objective-C
+Step 2: Retrieve Document Edges and Normalized Image on macOS

 After setting the document detection template, the Capture Vision Router object can return the document edges and the normalized image.
 The following code snippet demonstrates how to obtain the document edges and normalized image in the captureImageWithData method: